Jaytak/Jaytak/README.md

 # Hey There 👋

 I'm Jacob (Jay), a full-time student and part-time dev (when I get a break!).
 I also run Minecraft servers for friends.<br>
-Studying Bachelors in Information Technology (Year 2) and CS50X.
+Studying Bachelors in Information Technology (Y2/L6) and CS50X.
 Taken CS50P.

 ### Languages